 My mission for the past decade has been to find those people, talk to them and put their stories into books and magazine stories.

-This goal does double duty by helping to preserve our national military heritage.
+My goal of recording their stories does double duty by helping to preserve our national military heritage.
 I am a proud Air Force wife and mother.
+I have dedicated my writing to military stories to show my support for our military.

 So, if you always wished you could have learned more about what your parent, friend, neighbor, teacher did during World War II — or you wonder why Hollywood continues to put out movies about the era — dig in to the pages here.